liamcain/obsidian-creases/README.md

 Whether you use the core **Templates** plugin or **Templater**, you might find yourself wishing that some sections start folded since you don't look at them often.

-1. In your template file, just make sure that `%% fold %%` appears on the same line as the heading you want folded.
-You can also run the "Toggle crease" command from within the template to insert the create automatically.
+1. In your template file, just make sure that `%% fold %%` appears on the same line as the heading or list item that you want folded.
+You can also run the "Toggle crease" command from within the template to insert the crease automatically.

 ### You want to fold all the `### Level 3 Heading`s in your document